BadC-mpany/chimera-hackathon/README.md

 **Cryptographic Honeypot & Intent-Mediated Enforcement Response Architecture**

 A production-grade security framework that transparently routes AI agent tool calls to production or honeypot environments based on hybrid threat analysis.
 Agents operate normally, unaware of the dual-reality system protecting critical infrastructure.
+The focus is not on incremental guardrail improvements, but on **eliminating the adversarial optimization loop itself**.
+Traditional security creates a feedback signal: attackers probe, get blocked/allowed, and refine prompts iteratively.
+CHIMERA breaks this by ensuring all attacks receive indistinguishable success responses—whether routed to production or shadow.
+This removes the gradient necessary for optimization, making iterative jailbreak strategies provably futile regardless of model capabilities.

 ## Core Concept

 Traditional AI security has two failure modes:

 - **Block everything** → Breaks legitimate workflows
 - **Allow everything** → Exposes systems to attacks